Metropolitan National Bank (Cincinnati, OH)

 Article Text

-BAD LOANS BY THEMETROPOLITAN BANK.
-CINCINNATI.
-Feb.
-18.-Mr. Sanders, Government Bank Examiner, says that the Metropolitan National Bank was ruined by Its policy of making loans upon insufficient collateral, and he verifies the statement made some time ago in these dispatches that even If the arrest of De Camp had not been made the bank would have been compelled to suspend, because the telegraphic orders received the day before the suspension were more than enough to have swallowed up all the money that could have been obtained from the banks of Cincinnati.
-The examiner says that President Means has paid all his indebtedness which was pers nal. but there is still a large claim against him as trustee for money lent to a syndicate engaged in different enterprises.
+# HOW IT WAS WRECKED.
+Examiner Sanders Explains the Collapse of the Metropolitan Bank.
+CINCINNATI, O., Feb.
+18.-Mr. Sanders, government bank examiner, has at last broken silence upon the situation at the Metropolitan National Bank.
+He said to-day that the bank was ruined by its own policy of making loans upon insufficient collateral, and he verifies the statement made some time ago, that even if the arrest of Vice-President Decamp had not been made, the bank would have been compelled to suspend because the telegraphic orders received the day before the suspension were more than enough to have swallowed up all the money that could have been obtained from the banks of Cincinnati.
+The examiner says that President Means has paid all his indebtedness which was personal, but there is still a large claim against him as trustee for money loaned to a syndicate engaged in different enterprises.
 This has not been settled.
-Mr. Sanders does not consent to make a statement of the bank's condition, but says that the best paper of the bank was given to the Cincinnati banks for the loan made just before the suspension. and that, therefore, it cannot be told how much may be realIzed for the stockholders.
-George Gerke has taken up a p rtton of his paper.
-F. N. Roth is understood to be making arrangements to meet all his Indebtedness promptly.
-All this money is deposited by the receiver In the Sub-Treasury.

 Click image to open full size in new tab